 Questions tumble faster than tears spill down our cheeks.

 Is this it?
 What about the kids?
-Is this it?
+Are you mad at me?

-Where is God?
-Is He even real, or good, or both?
+Where are you anyway God?
+Are you even real, or good, or both?
 What kind of God allows suffering?

 Like an astronaut sucked through an airlock, no tether to her spaceship, we drift away from reality, observing ourselves from afar as we simultaneously experience every emotion magnified.
 How could this be, this cold numbness and blazing fire coexisting?